-There are plenty of reasons why an individual may wish to change his or her name, including after getting a divorce, getting married, a gender transition, or for other reasons.
-While there may be some reasons for a name change that are illegitimate, many who seek a name change are honest and want to be identified by their name of choice.
+There are plenty of reasons why an individual may consider seeking a name change, including after getting a divorce, getting married, a gender transition, or for other reasons.
+While there may be some reasons for a name change that are illegitimate, many people seeking a name change are honest and want to be identified by their name of choice.

 The “Usage Method” in California